Puerto Rico Highway 52: Route description

-PR-52 is Puerto Rico's longest and second most traveled tollway.
-The road is mostly a 2-lane road in each direction.
-The section between the Caguas toll and the town of Salinas crosses the Cordillera Central, resulting in a more curvy and hilly section than the other sections of the highway.
-It also experiences more fog and lower visibility than the rest of the road due to the altitude.
-The speed limit is also reduced in the area.

-One of Puerto Rico's only 2 rest areas is located on this expressway. map The other rest area is located on PR-53 (northbound only) near Humacao/Naguabo municipality border although it is signed as a scenic zone and thus just like the rest area on PR-52, it has no facilities. map The rest area, however, has no relief, vending, or service facilities such as a restaurant or a gas station.
-The rest area does include an important monument, the Monumento al Jíbaro Puertorriqueño.
-The whimsical Tetas de Cayey are visible from this rest area as well.
+At its north end, the short PR-18 continues from north to south along PR-52 towards Hato Rey and Santurce.
+This short segment is known as Expreso Las Américas, the only segment of the route still unofficially bearing this name, since PR-18 is now officially named Roberto Sánchez Vilella Expressway.
+The combined route of PR-18 and PR-52 runs concurrent with the unsigned US Interstate Highway PRI-1.
+PR-52 continues southward along Cupey and Caimito, crossing the westernmost edge of the Sierra de Luquillo in Trujillo Alto on the way to Caguas.
+In Caguas, it crosses the Valley of Caguas, where it functions as a north-south bypass for local traffic, before elevating south into the Sierra de Cayey.

-PR-52 passes extremely close to the central town of Cidra between approximately kilometer markers 34 and 30.
+In Cayey, PR-52 passes extremely close to the municipality of Cidra between approximately kilometer markers 34 and 30.
 In fact, Exit 32 to Guavate is so close to the Cidra border that once the exit is taken and instead of going south to Guavate and Patillas through PR-184, going north it quickly ends at PR-1 and a welcome sign to Cidra is shown.
 The tollway itself never enters Cidra itself, but PR-1 (the parallel road from Ponce to San Juan) does.